Bioinformatic Analyses of Stress-Related Genetic Data in Chickens

 The specific objectives are to: 1) identify differentially expressed genes via bioinformatics analysis, 2) connecting genetic data with physiological stress profiles in predictive networks; and 3) relate the genetic information to gene expression patterns in the amygdala in different genetic lines.

 It has been almost a month since I started here in St. Andrews.
-During this time I have been settling in to the town and the Centre for Biological Diversity, at the Sir Harold Mitchell Building.
-I have been getting to know other PhD students and research members who are currently working at the Centre.
+During this time I have been settling into the Centre for Biological Diversity and getting to know my colleagues.